 The nature of the construction industry demands workers to engage in heavy-duty operations daily, work in remote locations, coordinate with multiple teams, and at the end of the day maintain high productivity levels.
 But, like all other industries, the construction industry has its unique set of challenges.

-- Inaccessible Workforce: Construction businesses involve a large number of site workers, contractors, supervisors and several other people of various skill sets and hierarchical levels that operate from dispersed locations.
+- Inaccessible Workforce: Construction businesses involve a large number of site workers, contractors, supervisors, and several other people of various skill sets and hierarchical levels that operate from dispersed locations.
 While workers operate in remote locations, managers may work from distant head offices.
-Catching hold of the distributed workforce, updating them with the necessary information and monitoring employees and daily operations remotely is a gigantic task.
+Using job aids can help in catching hold of the distributed workforce, updating them with the necessary information, and monitoring employees and daily operations remotely, making this gigantic task more manageable.

 Unlike traditional office spaces wherein employees are constantly using their desktops, receiving emails and executing timely reverts, construction workers sport bulky protective gear and work in rugged environments.
 Trying to reach the construction workforce via phone calls, emails or text messages is nearly futile.